nextgis/docs_ngcom/source/ngqgis_connect.rst

 To do this the module provides a quick creation operation :ref:`WMS service <ngcom_wms_service>`:

-* In the desktop application (NextGIS QGIS) in the resource Web GIS tree of module NextGIS Connect select **Vector layer** that you want to publish via the WMS protocol;
+* In the desktop application (QGIS) in the resource Web GIS tree of module NextGIS Connect select **Vector layer** that you want to publish via the WMS protocol;
 * Select **Create WMS Service** in the context menu of the layer;
 * In the dialog that opens select a layer style for publishing the WMS Service;
 * If the WFS Service has been created successfully, then a new WMS Service will appear in the corresponding Resource Group, to which your Vector Layer is already connected.